KAMC2022

 Timothy W. Pollock

-Osaka Kyoiku University / Osaka Metropolitan University, Japan
+Osaka Kyoiku University, Japan

 Biography

-His film research is focused on the development of standards and practices in classical Japanese cinema in general, and on the later films of Ozu Yasujiro in particular, while his work in the field of semiotics has focused on the applicability of social semiotic theory to the analysis of Japanese cinema and Japanese visual culture in general.
+Professor Timothy W. Pollock lectures on film and visual culture at Osaka Kyoiku University, Japan.
+He has presented papers on film, semiotic theory, ethics, and education, all of which were structured around the central theme of the power of multi-modal, dramatic visual narratives.
+His film research has focused on the development of standards and practices in classical Japanese cinema in general, and on the later films of Ozu Yasujiro in particular, while his work in the field of semiotics has focused on the applicability of social semiotic theory to the analysis of Japanese cinema and Japanese visual culture.

 Paul Spicer